leifos/twd/CHEAT.md

 # Tango With Django - Cheat Sheet

-A quick guide to common Django Commands, Functions and Methods taken from the book [How to Tango with Django 1.7](http://www.tangowithdjango.com/)
+A quick and simple guide to common Django Commands, Functions and Methods taken from the book [How to Tango with Django 1.7](http://www.tangowithdjango.com/)

 ## Start the Project/Application